Skyscanner/backpack-android/CONTRIBUTING.md

 #### Setup

+> Note: Currently, snapshot tests run on Apple chips will result in a different snapshot to Intel-based laptops or CI.
+> Consider recording snapshots on Intel-based macs or using GitHub Actions (see [below](#using-ci-for-generating-snapshot)).

 Create an AVD using the following command

-> Note: Currently, snapshot testing doesn't work properly on M1 chips.
-Consider recording snapshots on Intel-based macs or using GitHub Actions.

 ```
 # x86